Healthy Homes Assessment Te Mata

 Rental Property Home Assessments Te Mata

-Rental property areas affected to The Healthy Homes Standard in Te Mata include each:
+The areas of rental property that are affected by Health Homes Standards.
+Healthy Homes Standard in Te Mata include each:

 • Living Room